Home Violent Crimes Capital Murder

 • Any law enforcement or police officers

-• A witness in order to stop a testimony
+• A witness to stop a testimony

 • Via drive-by shooting